This year’s Ezra Pound International Conference had a Philadelphia focus.

 Emily Mitchell Wallace, a Modernist scholar and research associate at Bryn Mawr who once taught at Penn, said she was “delighted to see Poundians recognizing that the two ‘girls,’ like the two ‘boys,’ were also geniuses essential to Modern American poetry, and that understanding the closeness of the friendship of these four poets with one another enhances our understanding of the poems of any one of them individually.”

 The library at Brunnenburg is still filled with Pound’s personal collection of books.
-It was there, three years ago, that one of the presenters—Claudio Sansone, a professor in the Classics department at the University of Chicago—“chanced upon a relatively unknown ancient Greek text called Alexandra, by Lycophron.”
+It was there, three years ago, that one of the presenters—Claudio Sansone, a PhD candidate in the Classics department at the University of Chicago—“chanced upon a relatively unknown ancient Greek text called Alexandra, by Lycophron.”

 Lycophron was arguably “the ancient Greek author who is most like Pound,” said Sansone, and Alexandra struck him as “the closest text to the Cantos that ancient Greek literature can offer us.”
 Since that connection has been unexplored by scholars, Sansone was first “puzzled” and then “delighted” by his discovery.
 It was “particularly appropriate” to be presenting on that topic at Van Pelt, he added, since—“not to get anyone in trouble—Pound’s specific copy of Lycophron was checked out of the University of Pennsylvania libraries on the fourth of April, 1939, and, clearly, never returned.”
 Since the expat Pound only arrived in America from Italy on April21 of that year, “the book was likely passed on to him in the spring or summer of 1939 before he returned to Italy later in the summer.”
 No one knows who checked it out for him.